 Figure 7 Lower Tier Local Authority - life expectancy vs child poverty in that location (men, England) r-0.77 (p <0.001).
 Data - Public Health England Fingertips https://fingertips.phe.org.uk/ accessed 12/12/2021 analysis Sinha IP

 Chronic ill-health in adulthood is an important driver for reduced life expectancy.
 There is increasing recognition that diseases widely considered to be “adult illnesses” in fact have their origin in childhood – and may even start manifesting before adulthood.
-Chronic Obstructive Pulmonary Disease (COPD), for example, has been shown in results of long-term cohort studies to have origins within the Early Years, with 60% of adults with the disease entering adulthood with obstructive lung function13.
+For example, Chronic Obstructive Pulmonary Disease (COPD) has been shown in long-term cohort studies to have origins within the Early Years, with 60% of adults with the disease entering adulthood with obstructive lung function13.
 Children from the poorest quintile are five times more likely to develop COPD as adults 14.

 Section 3: Mechanisms by which poverty can affect child health outcomes to consider when attempting to develop interventions to address inequality

-There are various models that describe the complex factors involved in determining a person’s health, and they will not all be described in detail here.
-In the commonly-used Dahlgren-Whitehead Rainbow (Figure 8) 15, the health of a person is determined by their age/sex/constitutional factors, individual lifestyle factors, social and community networks, and the wider socioeconomic, cultural and environmental conditions in which they live.
+There are various models that describe the complex factors involved in determining a person’s health.
+In the commonly-used Dahlgren-Whitehead Rainbow (Figure 8) 15, the health of a person is determined by their constitutional factors, lifestyle factors, community networks, and the wider socioeconomic, cultural and environmental conditions in which they live.

 Figure 8 The Dahlgren-Whitehead model of health determinants 15

+In this section we describe the complexity of the mechanisms by which poverty leads to child health inequality.
 Health services can influence each of these factors – some directly by the way we work, and some indirectly through advocacy.
-In this section we describe the complexity of the mechanisms by which poverty leads to child health inequality.
 We highlight four key mechanistic considerations:

-Families don’t make bad choices, they make the best choices they can.
+Parents in poverty are less able to offer their children a healthy lifestyle.

 The odds stack up against children.